TheValuableAsset/What-Is-Your-Budget/README.md

 Max Gain = 3, so (2500 * 3) ÷ 25 = 300
 Max Loss = 25, so 2500 ÷ 25 = 100

-Will add this in settings to customize yourself!

-For now, you're the pilot guiding the aircraft.
-Modify according to your strategy!!

 #